Find your perfect value college

-Certainly, there are people in the emergency management career path that are not even engaged in the current disaster at hand, but are putting infrastructure in place for the next big earthquake, or the fires that have been known to ravage California’s wine country in the summer months.
+Certainly, there are people in the emergency management career path that are not even engaged in the current disaster at hand but are putting infrastructure in place for the next big earthquake or the fires that have been known to ravage California’s wine country in the summer months.
 They are also one of the critical team members that take the lead on a college campus when there has just been a shooting, and are planning ahead to ensure when there is one, as little harm as possible is done.
-Emergency managers are also the ones often creating and facilitating trainings for community organizations to support local efforts to intervene on a crisis situation whether it be large or small.
+Emergency managers are also the ones often creating and facilitating training for community organizations to support local efforts to intervene in a crisis situation whether it be large or small.
 They also work in small consulting firms and larger corporations around risk management.

 What Can I Do With a Degree in Emergency Management

 As you can see, emergency management careers can take on different responsibilities and really set the tone for how disasters are handled on the local, national, and global levels.
 So, if you are still wondering what can you do with an emergency management degree, think about all of the possibilities.
 There are many government organizations for which you can apply these skills in critical positions.
 You can easily access employment with homeland security, the Environmental Protection Agency, FEMA (Federal Emergency Management Agency), Nuclear Regulation Commission (NRC), National Domestic Preparedness Office (NDPO), the (FBI) Federal Bureau of Investigation, The American Red Cross, The United States National Response Team, Department of the Interior (DOI), and so many more.
 Many want to utilize these skills at a more grassroots level and engage with disaster response on tribal land, or with local communities who are dealing with issues of environmental racism.
 There are also the private-sector positions that address businesses and risk management.
 They are often the ones to think through cybersecurity solutions and the underpinnings of protection in the age of technology.